 One-phrase vocalizations and other short sounds like two-note, three-note, gurgles, and mumbles are more common to be heard in duets.
 Other calls, like two-phrased hoots and inspection calls, are almost never heard in duets.
 (7)

 Although duets can be spontaneous, in some species, females will initiate a duet after a male brings her prey (8).
 This is done as a courtship behavior and increases the ability of female owls to lay eggs (8).
-Wild owls can survive to be 25 years old or more (9); imagine how rich and complex their lives are beyond the one “hoot” sound byte we hear from them by chance.
+Wild owls can live to be 25 years old or more (9); imagine how rich and complex their lives are beyond the one “hoot” sound byte we hear from them by chance.

 When it’s most likely to hear owls hooting?